raganwald/raganwald.github.com/_posts/2016-01-19-command-pattern.md

 Here's an updated `appendAll` that only appends edits that aren't already in the history.
 What?
 We didn't mention that was another bug in the code?
 Silly us.[^also]

-[^also]: Most people wil take a strong exception to using `this.has(theirEdit) || this.append(theirEdit)` as a control-flow construct.
+[^also]: Many programmers will take a strong exception to using `this.has(theirEdit) || this.append(theirEdit)` as a control-flow construct.
 Mind you, most people don't have to make a method fit on a slide.
 Be more explicit in real code.

 {% highlight javascript %}
 class Buffer {